Kiss (2025 film)

 Kiss is a 2025 Indian Tamil-language fantasy romantic comedy film directed by Sathish Krishnan in his directorial debut.
 Produced by Romeo Pictures, the film stars Kavin and Preethi Asrani in the lead roles.
-In the film, a young musician has the supernatural ability to see a couple's destiny whenever they kiss, but he attempts to change fate after foreseeing the tragic future of the women he loves.
+In the film, a young musician has the supernatural ability to see a couple's destiny whenever they kiss, but he attempts to change fate after foreseeing the tragic future of the woman he loves.

 The film was officially announced in May 2023 under the tentative title Kavin 6, as it is the actor's sixth film as a leading actor.
 Principal photography commenced the same month.
 It was shot for the most part in Chennai and wrapped by late January 2025.
 The official title was announced the following month.
 The film has music composed by Jen Martin, cinematography handled by Harish Kannan and editing by RC Pranav.

-Kiss was released on 19 September 2025 in theaters to positive reviews from critics.
-However, due to bad promotions, it underperformed at the box-office.
+Kiss was released theatrically on 19 September 2025.
+Despite a positive critical reception the film was an flop at the box office.

 Plot

-Coming from a family of divorced parents, Nelson isn’t particularly fond of love and romance.
+Coming from a family of divorced parents, Nelson isn't particularly fond of love and romance.
 Somehow, he ends up in possession of a mysterious book, after which he gets a mysterious power.
 He gets a vision of the couples’ fate whenever he witnesses their kiss.
 But what happens when he goes in search of Sarah who gave him the book, and eventually finds out their destiny?